Golfer/supplierPlusApp/README.md

 4. Customer can see an upload report and understand errors related to CSV file row processing.
 ````

+* Functional
+  Basic description

+For login Admin pre-setup user admin@supplier.com / qwerty123 (after run rake db:seed)

+User can see only own Invoices.
+Admin have access to all invoices
+Object Attachment for upload CSV invoices from User
+At Model Invoice has process precalculate sell_price according amount and due_date

+* Integrate coverage checks (Simplecov).
+Check Percent at folder [coverage] open index.html

 * Prepare to run App
 In file .env can check and edit this ENV variables